 Pulling It Together: Being sorry for our sin does not merit forgiveness.
 You probably heard a retort something like this at some point in your life: “Sorry doesn’t fix what you broke.”
 Sin breaks our relationship with God and being sorry about it is not enough to effect repairs.
 It is a good start but it is insufficient.
 So, the typical response is to try to placate God through offerings, changed lives, or other forms of devotion.
 We soon see the error of our ways.
 The harder we try to change, be good, and make God happy with us, the more we see that we cannot accomplish our goals.
 We continue to sin in thought, word, and deed; and we do so by those things we have done as well as things we should have done.

 So, the sooner we give up our religious scruples, the better our chances of not driving ourselves crazy, along with everyone around us.
 Instead of working so hard to be good enough for God, carrying on our shoulders the burdens of sin, contrition, and a variety of religious anxieties and fears, let us trust Christ to satisfy God.
 His yoke is so easy: believe in him instead of yourself and your fastidious religious practices.
 Have faith in Christ, and you will find rest for your soul.

 Prayer: Teach me the way of faith, Lord.
 Amen.

 Receive these daily Sola Devotions by email.
 Write firstname.lastname@example.org with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

 The Lord's Prayer workbook is a ten-week unit, which includes one session on the Introduction, one for each of the Petitions, and a one-session Conclusion.
-The Scripture focus in the Lord's Prayer series is on the Parables of Jesus, with Bible Study lessons taken from the Gospels.
+The Scripture focus in the Lord's Prayer unit of the Sola Conformation Series is on the Parables of Jesus, with Bible Study lessons taken from the Gospels.